Last Updated on May 3, 2022

 Weatherproof Original Mens Golf Jacket (Mens Windbreaker)

 The best quality desert boots are made from sturdy and breathable materials, which can be leather or a vegan substitute.
-As far as socks are concerned, Merino wool is the best fabric to keep your feet fresh and absorb moisture from sweat.
+As far as socks are concerned, Merino wool is the best fabric to keep your feet fresh in the desert and absorb moisture from sweat.
 Never walk barefoot in the desert, as the hot sand poses a risk of scorching the soles of your feet.
+If you are planning to go desert running, then a pair of hardy, comfortable trail running shoes designed for rocky terrains is a must.

 Shemagh / Keffiyeh desert scarves are essential parts of a desert outfit, and a must if you are in a windy location where you risk having sand particles blown into your mouth.
 When it comes to picking a hat for your trip to the desert, a quality sun hat offering UV ray protection is what you need.